CyberAgent/boombox.js/README.md

 ### Why you should use boombox?

 Web browseres have `HTMLAudio` / `WebAudio` / `HTMLVideo` API for playing audio.
-However these API have diffrent way to use and browser have no compatibility.
+However these API have different way to use and browser have no compatibility.
-`boombox.js` provides unified API and solves diffrence enviroment between web browser.
+`boombox.js` provides unified API and solves diffrence environment between web browser.

 In addition to this library has function for mobile web browser support, eg: stop to play sound when a web browser is inactive, handle multiple audio source.